 #6.
 Learn to Be Emotionless for Your Investment Decisions: Psychopath’s Make Good Traders

-On this website, we saw several times than humans can behave irrationally in ultimatum games.
+On this website, we saw several times that humans can behave irrationally in ultimatum games.

 Such as, when one player offers to split a sum of money “unfairly” many players will reject the offer even when rejecting the offer means they will get nothing.